Premier League title race: Man City, Arsenal and Liverpool fixtures analysed

 The Premier League title race is heading to the wire - but how do Arsenal, Manchester City and Liverpool's run-ins compare?

-Arsenal retained their place at the Premier League summit after beating Tottenham 3-2 on Super Sunday, before Manchester City kept pace with a 2-0 win over Nottingham Forest.
+Arsenal retained their place at the Premier League summit after beating Bournemouth 3-0, before Manchester City kept pace with a 5-1 win over Wolves.

-Liverpool dropped points for the second game running with a 2-2 draw against West Ham on Saturday, which leaves Jurgen Klopp's side five points adrift of the Gunners.
+Liverpool will bid to keep their slim title hopes alive at home to Tottenham on Sky Sports' Super Sunday, when anything but a win will officially end their challenge.

-Crucially, Pep Guardiola's Man City have one game in hand over their rivals, but it's a tricky tie at Tottenham on May 14 - just five days before the final day.
+Crucially, Pep Guardiola's Man City have one game in hand over their rivals, but it's a tricky tie at Tottenham on May 14, live on Sky Sports - just five days before the final day.

 League position: 1st